MicrosoftDocs/Hololens/hololens/holographic-store-apps.md

 Automatic updates apply to Microsoft Store apps, and they can be updated automatically only if they have been installed directly from the Store or installed using the store package via Intune.
 If installed from Intune using a private package, IT can push updates down from MDM.

 > [!NOTE]
 > With the [retirement](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/update-to-intune-integration-with-the-microsoft-store-on-windows/ba-p/3585077) of the Microsoft Store for Business, please see [Microsoft Store & Intune](/hololens/app-deploy-store-business.md).
-> If you're using the Microsoft Store (legacy) app type, we recommend re-adding apps with the new experience.

 #### How automatic updates work

 Automatic app updates are scheduled to occur daily subject to network availability.
 These updates occur approximately every 24 hours, although updates per device can be random.
 Keep your device either active or plugged into AC to receive updates.
 Even if app updates are downloaded during active daily usage, they will only be applied when the app to be updated is no longer in use.